Roozki/Roozki/README.md

 I want to build robots that free up time for humans.
-I can't settle for robots that just take away jobs from humans.

 I'm really interested in in-space manufacturing, cats, and technology that collaborates with nature.